 Market crashes are opportunities not to be wasted!

 A keystone post on investing.
-Crashes and pullbacks are a characteristic of financial markert.
+Crashes and pullbacks are characteristic of the financial market.
 We have to be able to learn, improve and profit with each crash.

 A post to add rationality to ponder on during market crashes.
-It is a time to evaluate our portfolio and take a disciplined and principled approach to buy high-quality companies and sell low-quality companies.
+It is a time to evaluate our portfolio and take a disciplined and principled approach to buying high-quality companies and selling low-quality companies.

 Managing losses: A very important skill that investors and traders must have